maxigor/macchanger/README.md

-# Usage: macchanger.py [options]

-Options:
+# usage: rmacc [-h] [-i INTERFACE] [-m NEW_MAC]

+Change to a random MAC address

+options:
 -h, --help show this help message and exit

--i INTERFACE, --interface=INTERFACE
+    -i INTERFACE, --interface INTERFACE
         Interface to change its MAC address

--m NEW_MAC, --mac=NEW_MAC
+    -m NEW_MAC, --mac NEW_MAC
         New MAC address